 The research is also a partnership between UFF and the Universidade de Brasília (UnB).
 UnB is a financial contributor to the study, as well as a supplier of materials and space for carrying out specific tests, such as real-time PCR.
 This test, which allows the visualization of DNA and the identification of the presence of pathogens in the sample, is used to evaluate the expression of genes related to adipogenesis, obesity, and insulin resistance in both cells and animals.

 Flora concludes by presenting the temporal objectives of the study.
 “In the short term, we hope to identify the adipogenic potential of pesticides through study in cell culture.
 In the medium term, we will assess whether the potential observed in cells can also be observed in mice.
-Animals represent more complex organisms, where other factors are certain to interact with pesticides.
+Animals represent more complex organisms, whereas other factors are certain to interact with pesticides.
 And in the long term, we hope to establish a relationship between what was observed in the laboratory and human beings.”